AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 3. Store the result of that full condition in a single boolean variable, e.g. `gets_discount = ...`, then print `"Discount applies!"` or `"Full price."` based on its value.
 4. Add a second check: the theater is closed to anyone under 6 with **no adult present** — ask a follow-up question and use `not` to write the condition for "an adult is NOT present."
 5. Print a trace of your boolean logic as a comment above each condition, explaining what it evaluates in plain English (this mirrors how you'll need to explain conditions in your AP CSP written responses).

+**Submit your .py file and test cases showing that your program worked as intended.**

 *PCEP: 1.4 | AP CSP: AAP-2.F*